guzuligo/PlayCanvas-Tools/midijs and sfxr/README.md

 this.entity.script.sfxrPlayer.play(0); //0 is the index of the sfx data

-Code I used from https://github.com/humphd/sfxr.js
+Code I used from https://github.com/humphd/sfxr.js and then switch to https://github.com/MaulingMonkey/sfxr.js for fixes